Build Mode · · 16 min read

 Equity rollover: 10-20% into the acquiring platform.

-Maximise cash if: You're near retirement, risk-averse, sceptical of the platform, or have other uses for guaranteed capital.
+Maximise cash if: You're near retirement, risk-averse, skeptical of the platform, or have other uses for guaranteed capital.

 Accept more deferred/equity if: You're younger, planning to stay engaged, confident in the platform's execution, and optimising for total value over certainty.